tmpim/casket-docs/docs/tutorial/beginner.md

 1. The site is being served on port 2015, not 80 (the standard HTTP port).
 2. The site isn't protected with HTTPS.

-It's easy to fix both of these simply by telling Caddy the name of the site to serve.
+It's easy to fix both of these simply by telling Casket the name of the site to serve.
 By "name", we mean a domain name.
 We'll use `example.com` here, but you use your real domain.
 This next part is only going to work if your computer is accessible from the wider Internet on ports 80 and 443, and your domain name points to the computer you're on.
 If not, or you don't have a real domain name, then use `localhost` as your domain name.